python/cpython/Doc/c-api/typeobj.rst

 .. c:member:: ssizeobjargproc PySequenceMethods.sq_ass_item

    This function is used by :c:func:`PySequence_SetItem` and has the same signature.
+It is also used by :c:func:`PyObject_SetItem` and :c:func:`PyObject_DelItem`, after trying the item assignment and deletion via the :c:member:`~PyMappingMethods.mp_ass_subscript` slot.
    This slot may be left to *NULL* if the object does not support item assignment and deletion.

 .. c:member:: objobjproc PySequenceMethods.sq_contains

    This function may be used by :c:func:`PySequence_Contains` and has the same signature.
-This slot may be left to *NULL*, in this case :c:func:`PySequence_Contains` simply traverses the sequence until it finds a match.
+This slot may be left to *NULL*, in this case :c:func:`!PySequence_Contains` simply traverses the sequence until it finds a match.

 .. c:member:: binaryfunc PySequenceMethods.sq_inplace_concat

    This function is used by :c:func:`PySequence_InPlaceConcat` and has the same signature.
 It should modify its first operand, and return it.
+This slot may be left to *NULL*, in this case :c:func:`!PySequence_InPlaceConcat` will fall back to :c:func:`PySequence_Concat`.
+It is also used by the augmented assignment ``+=``, after trying numeric inplace addition via the :c:member:`~PyNumberMethods.nb_inplace_add` slot.

 .. c:member:: ssizeargfunc PySequenceMethods.sq_inplace_repeat

    This function is used by :c:func:`PySequence_InPlaceRepeat` and has the same signature.
 It should modify its first operand, and return it.

-..
-XXX need to explain precedence between mapping and sequence
-..
-XXX explains when to implement the sq_inplace_* slots
+This slot may be left to *NULL*, in this case :c:func:`!PySequence_InPlaceRepeat` will fall back to :c:func:`PySequence_Repeat`.
+It is also used by the augmented assignment ``*=``, after trying numeric inplace multiplication via the :c:member:`~PyNumberMethods.nb_inplace_multiply` slot.

 .. _buffer-structs: